heidmic/ROAR_NET_code_fest_solution_composition_modelling/lcs-solution-composition/README.md

 The image shows solutions to four different instances.

 In the "data" folder, there are five different instances with five corresponding solutions available.

+The instances were generated using the SupRB [1, 2] repository: https://github.com/heidmic/suprb

+The solution to this example was found using a relatively standard genetic algorithm although multiple other approaches have been explored for SupRB in the past [3, 4].

 ## Acknowledgements